Scott Mateer

 Teaching

-Principles of Biology I, Principles of Biology I (Honors), Cell Biology, Cancer Biology, Cell and Molecular Biology Laboratory, Research, Internship
+Principles of Biology I, Principles of Biology I (Honors), Cell Biology, Cancer Biology, Cell and Molecular Biology Laboratory, Research, Internship, and Molecular Biotechniques.

 Research Interests

-I am also interested how research experiences in the academic classroom
+motivation, engagement, and educational outcomes.
+I am also interested in exploring the